- Assistant Professor of History and Comparative American Studies

 - BA, Miami University (Ohio)

+She is the author of essays and articles featured in William & Mary Quarterly, the American Journal of Legal History, and the Journal of Southern History.
+She serves on the editorial board of Civil War History.
 Her work has been supported by the Andrew W. Mellon and Woodrow Wilson foundations as well as the American Association of University Women.

 - “’I Know What Liberty Is’: Elizabeth Keckly’s Union War” New Perspectives on the Union War eds.
-Gary Gallagher and Elizabeth Varon in the North’s Civil War Series (New York: Fordham University Press, 2019
+Gary Gallagher and Elizabeth Varon in The North’s Civil War Series (New York: Fordham University Press, 2019)

 - “By Stealth’ or Dispute: Freedwomen and the Contestation of American Citizenship” in The Civil War and the Transformation of the American Citizenship, ed.
 Paul Quigley (Baton Rouge: Louisiana State University Press, 2018)